John C. Frémont: Later life, Arizona territorial governor, and death

 The state of Missouri took possession of the Pacific Railroad in February 1866, when the company defaulted in its interest payment.
 In June 1866 the state conveyed the company to Frémont in a private sale.
 He reorganized its assets as the Southwest Pacific Railroad in August, but less than a year later (June 1867), the railroad was repossessed by the state after Frémont was unable to pay the second installment of the purchase price.
 The Panic of 1873, caused by over speculation in the railroad industry, and the depression that followed, wiped out much of Frémont's remaining wealth.
-Their financial straits required the Frémonts to sell Pocaho in 1875, and to move back to New York City.
+Their financial straits required the Frémonts to sell Pokahoe in 1875, and to move back to New York City.